getuni/express-torus-react-native/README.md

 # express-torus-react-native
 🔐 ⚛️  A React Native hook for simple decentralized key management using [Tor.us](https://tor.us/), which serves as a combined social login and ethereum wallet!

-This is a companion library for [`express-torus`](https://github.com/cawfree/express-torus).

 This project works by navigating from your application to the interface hosted by your specified `providerUri`, i.e. where your instance of [`express-torus`](https://github.com/cawfree/express-torus) is being served.
-Upon successful auth, your app will returned to via [**Deep Linking**](https://reactnavigation.org/docs/deep-linking) and securely provide the authentication result.
+Upon successful auth with one of the many [**supported authentication providers**](https://github.com/torusresearch/torus-direct-web-sdk/blob/9d024825ce1fad8cb31e7878ad6b85ba6d6025b4/examples/vue-app/src/App.vue#L24), your app will returned to using [**Deep Linking**](https://reactnavigation.org/docs/deep-linking) wich the authentication result, which is accessed via a [**hook**](https://reactjs.org/docs/hooks-intro.html).
 This includes standard authentication data (such as username and profile photo) in addition to [**Ethereum**](https://ethereum.org/en/) wallet credentials that can be used in transactions.

 ## 🚀 Getting Started